-1 In the Enrolled Courses table, under Deadlines, click on the Calendar icon by each course and the deadlines will appear.
+&lt;sup>1 In the Enrolled Courses table, under Deadlines, click on the Calendar icon by each course and the deadlines will appear.

-Please refer to our full statement of Our Commitment to Equity, Racial Justice, Diversity, Inclusion and Decolonization, the work of the faculty's Anti-Black Racism Task Force, and the university's Indigenous Strategy.
+Please refer to our full statement of our Commitment to Equity, Racial Justice, Diversity, Inclusion and Decolonization, our Statement on Anti-Black Racism and the work of the faculty's Anti-Black Racism Task Force, our Statement on Anti-Asian Racism, and the university's Indigenous Strategy.